mudler/edgevpn/docs/content/en/docs/Getting started/api.md

 ---
-title: "webUI and API"
+title: "WebUI and API"
-linkTitle: "webUI and API"
+linkTitle: "WebUI and API"
 weight: 1
 description: >
   Query the network status and operate the ledger with the built-in API